vmware-tanzu/velero/design/upload-progress.md

 can currently happen but the current window is much smaller.

 ### `<backup-name>-itemsnapshots.json.gz`
-The itemsnapshots file is similar to the existing `<backup-name>-itemsnapshots.json.gz`  Each snapshot taken via SnapshotItemAction will have a JSON record in the file.
+The itemsnapshots file is similar to the existing `<backup-name>-volumesnapshots.json.gz`  Each snapshot taken via _ItemSnapshotter_ will have a JSON record in the file.
 Exact format TBD.

 ## CSI snapshots